-In addition to the provisions of Policy EAL 16 of the adopted Development Sites Development Plan Document for the redevelopment of commercial buildings and land at 77-119 Broadway, as shown on the Policies Map, proposals should incorporate a new cultural facility as part of the mixed use scheme.
-Development proposals that will result in a net loss of public car parking spaces will be resisted.
+In addition to the provisions of Policy EAL 16 of the adopted Development Sites Development Plan Document for the redevelopment of commercial buildings and land at 77-119 Broadway, as shown on the Policies Map, provision of a new cultural facility as part of the mixed use scheme will be supported.

-- 5.42.
+5.42.
 This policy should be read alongside Policy EAL16 of the LBE Development Sites document in respect of its allocation for a mixed use development appropriate to the town centre.
-In addition to the provisions of that policy, this policy makes provision for inclusion of a cultural facility within the site, fronting Broadway. - 5.43.
-Parking in West Ealing centre is a contentious issue with the demand for parking increasing and availabil-
+In addition to the provisions of that policy, this policy makes provision for inclusion of a cultural facility within the site, fronting Broadway.